TCrispimMendes/Iberian_steppe_birds_flight_metrics/README.md

 This repository contains the R code used to process GPS tracking data and derive the flight-metric products described in the Data Descriptor:

-**A curated and standardised dataset of flight metrics for Iberian steppe birds**
+**A standardised flight-metrics dataset for threatened Iberian steppe birds**

 The workflow was developed for five Iberian steppe bird species: